John Waerig

-John Waerig (born 1976) is a former American football tight end.
-He played college football at Wisconsin and Maryland.
+John Waerig (born 1976) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Wisconsin Badgers and Maryland Terrapins.
 He was a member of the Detroit Lions during the 2001 NFL season.
 He also played for the Barcelona Dragons and Amsterdam Admirals of NFL Europe in 2001.